About April

 Frequent Contributor to Flute Talk Magazine

-The magazine which featured April in a cover story in 2009 now regularly publishes her articles and interviews.
-Her most recent contributions include:
+The magazine which featured April in a cover story in 2009 also regularly published her articles and interviews.
+Her contributions included:

 Cover Story: “A Conversation with French Flutist Nicolas Duchamp.”
 December 2017: 14-21.